david-fischer/boulder-stats/README.md

   -h, --help  Show this message and exit.

 Commands:
-  collect  Use scheduler to periodically collect data.
+  collect   Collect data for the next 7 days. schedule  Use scheduler to periodically collect data for the next 7 days.

 ```
 <!-- jinja-out help end-->